SpectatAR/SpectatAR-Integration-Guide/README.md

 Installation into Xcode is available via Cocoapods.
 For Cocopods documentation and installation into the terminal, visit https://cocoapods.org

+**Sudo**

+- $ sudo gem install cocoapods

+**Sudo-less installation**

+If you do not want to grant RubyGems admin privileges for this process, you can tell RubyGems to install into your user directory by passing either the --user-install flag to gem install or by configuring the RubyGems environment.
+The latter is in our opinion the best solution.
+To do this open up terminal and create or edit your .bash_profile with your preferred editor.
+Then enter these lines into the file:
+- export GEM_HOME=$HOME/.gem
+- export PATH=$GEM_HOME/bin:$PATH

 - Navigate to the Terminal
 - CD into the main project’s directory
 	  - pod init